If you're looking for things to do in Bologna, Italy, shop the Quadrilatero, the oldest medieval markets in the city.

 Back in the day, the merchant guilds were set along a small enclave known as the Mercato di Mezzo, but today the area has greatly expanded and is just steps from the Piazza Maggiore, the historic heart of Bologna.
 It's bounded by a large quadrant of streets: the Via Rizzoli, Via Castiglione, Via Farini, Piazza Galvani and Via dell'Archiginnasio.

 Today you'll find jewelers, butchers, delis, fish markets, produce stands, bakeries, and high end apparel stores.
 It's a lively social scene with wine bars and eateries where locals and visitors enjoy an evening Aperitivo with friends.
+If you're looking for what to eat in Bologna - those quintessential must-try foods - foodies will find them all right here.

 Osteria del Sole